SWEDES: TheWayTheyWere

 I can almost imagine Lydia sitting next to her there as Ingrid tells the story of their family history.

-Below is the summary of The Story of the Old Spoon adding newly discovered facts to the story and continues it when the family reaches the Swedish lands of Kansas in 1880 and settles first in the town of McPherson.
+Below is the summary of The Story of the Old Spoon adding newly discovered facts to the story and continues when the family reaches the Swedish lands of Kansas in 1880 and settles first in the town of McPherson.
 Anders and Ingrid finally complete their journey from Sweden in 1904, fifty years later, when they retire in Swedish Lindsborg.

 To America from Sweden 1854